mearjuntripathi/CU-DSA-Technical-Tranining/Tree/Lecture1.md

 # Lecture 5
 ## Que 1: [ Single Valued Subtree](https://www.geeksforgeeks.org/find-count-of-singly-subtrees/)

-Given a binary tree, write a program to count the number of Single Valued Subtrees.
-A Single Valued Subtree is one in which all the nodes have same value.
-Expected time complexity is O(n).
+magine you are conducting a survey in a city with several neighborhoods.
+Each neighborhood can be seen as a group of houses (nodes in a subtree) connected by roads.
+Each house is painted in a particular color (node value).

+Your task is to find and count the number of neighborhoods where all the houses are painted the same color.
+You want to do this survey as efficiently as possible to determine if its neighborhood (subtree) is uniform in color.

 Example1 :